Diary of a Network Geek

 Mr. Rogers Memorialized

-Filed under: News and Current Events — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 4:40 pm for you boring, normal people.
+Filed under: News and Current Events — Posted by the Network Geek during the Hour of the Monkey which is mid-afternoon or 4:40 pm for you boring, normal people.

 with an asteroid.